 The membership fee is a one-time fee.
 Membership can be transferred to other two-year colleges.
 Once inducted, you are a member for life.
 Phi Theta Kappans are considered alumni when they leave the chapter in good standing through graduation, transfer or other means.

 You may be able to find help covering your membership fee.
 Please talk to one of the advisors for more information.

 Financial Benefits of Phi Theta Kappa

 Most of the information promoting Phi Theta Kappa (PTK) refers to the financial benefits of becoming a member; more specifically, it refers to the transfer scholarships, PTK scholarships, and PTK awards you have access to as a member.
 Please note, in general, transfer scholarships (such as automatic tuition reduction) are available to all members, but the amount and number of these scholarships does depend on the colleges and/or universities you are applying to.
 Qualifying for transfer scholarships can be as simple as verifying membership.

-On the other hand, applications for PTK sponsored scholarships and awards are often more rigorous and may be more competitive, but they are usually more prestigious and more valuable.
-Participating in your local PTK chapter here at TC3 can often provide the experience needed to become a strong applicant for these awards.
+On the other hand, requirements for PTK-sponsored scholarships and awards are often more rigorous and may be more competitive, but they are usually more prestigious and more valuable.
+Participating in your local PTK chapter here at the College can often provide the experience needed to become a strong applicant for these awards.